facebook/react/docs/docs/jsx-in-depth.md

 ## HTML Tags and React Components

-The first part of a JSX tag determines the type of the JSX element.
+The first part of a JSX tag determines the type of the React element.

 Capitalized types indicate that the JSX tag is referring to a React component.
 These tags get transpiled into a direct reference to the named variable, so if you use the JSX `<Foo />` expression, `Foo` must be in scope.